mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 Took half of an allergy pill before bed and that wrecked my sleep; won't do that again.

-I took my Rocky Mountain for a spin up [Scafe Hill](javascript:flkty.select(2);), with a bit of single track for good measure.
+I took the Rocky Mountain for a spin up and over [Scafe Hill](javascript:flkty.select(2);), with a bit of single track for good measure.
 I feel like the bit of hill work, plus the extra it takes to pedal the XC bike vs the Road/TT bikes was **good stimulus** for the time invested.

 The joint around my pinkie toe feels tired at the end of the day.